 Noe one size fits all and similarly, not every plugin is right for you.
 You should pick one based on the hosting, your architect and threat level to your site.
 The basic security is recommended for every WordPress website, but for someone who is into a niche where the attacks are quite common, hardening the security should be taken seriously.

 - Evergreen and reliable: Sucuri Security, Jetpack, iThemes security

 - Free WordPress security plugin: Sucuri security (free), All in one Security plugin and Firewall

 - Two-factor authentication: iThemes Security Pro or Google authenticator

 WordPress community has a plugin database of more than 34000+ plugins ranging from security to adding widgets.
-Choose to add only those WordPress security plugins that will keep your WordPress site a safe and secure free from virus and hackers.
+Choose to add only those WordPress security plugins that will keep your WordPress site safe and secure free from viruses and hackers.

 I hope you enjoyed reading my choice of best WordPress security plugins, and if you believe I missed something do let me know via comments.